alegraio/omnipay-payu/README.md

 ## Basic Usage

-- You have to download /examples folder.
+- We have to  download /examples folder.
-- You have to composer install:
+- We have to  composer install:
 ```bash
 composer install
 ```

 **Purchase Example**
-- You can check purchase.php file  in /examples folder.
+- we can check purchase.php file  in /examples folder.

 ```php
 <?php